wp-plugins/job-manager/readme.txt

 == Changelog ==

+= 0.4.3 =
+* FIXED: Removed some references to the old code removed in 0.4.2

 = 0.4.2 =
 * FIXED: Google XML Sitemap option not showing correctly
 * FIXED: Incorrect check could cause plugin activation to fail